Supply for some COVID-19 treatments remain steady, others need a refill

-FRESNO, California (KSEE) — We’re still far off from a vaccine, but more Central Valley COVID-19 patients are getting access to promising treatments.
+FRESNO, California (KGPE) — We’re still far off from a vaccine, but more Central Valley COVID-19 patients are getting access to promising treatments.

 Access to these treatments, like the antiviral medication remdesivir, has mostly been through drug trials.
 But, soon remdesivir will be more widely available.
 Good news for hospitals, as well as Fresno County as a whole — health officials saying with each new development they quickly work to find and secure a supply.